ItzBubschki/AcademyApp/README.md

 This was my very first React project.
 I used this to learn React so keep that in mind while looking at the code.

 The website can be visited at https://dieacademy.web.app/Home.
-It is hosted on Firebase and will automatically deploy on merges onto main
+It is hosted on Firebase.

 The website is available in German and in English and it will change depending on your browser language.